-A key finding of the convening was that limited money, time, and staff are persistent barriers for state museum associations in achieving their full potential.
-In April 2015, with IMLS support, 5 state museum associations launched Museums United Phase Two, an initiative in which all state museum associations are working collaboratively to develop critical tools and resources that will help everyone address these barriers.
+A key finding of the convening was that limited money, time, and staff are persistent barriers for SMAs in achieving their full potential.
+Conversations began immediately about how to address those needs.
+In April 2015, with IMLS support, a team of five SMAs launched “Museums United Phase Two,” an initiative in which all state museum associations are working collaboratively to develop critical tools and resources that will help everyone address these barriers.

 - Develop an online association management system that will help state museum associations manage membership, events, and their websites.